Haunted hotel room at the Le Meridien Hotel

 There is another world that lies under Tampa, one filled with stories of the unknown mixed with a history of violence and tragedy.
 They’re what lead many to believe that apart from its plethora of venues and beach life activities, this vibrant city is home to an abundance of haunted locations.

-One in particular is the Le Meridien Hotel located in the heart of Downtown Tampa at 601 N. Florida Ave.
+One in particular is the Le Meridien Hotel located in the heart of Downtown Tampa at 601 N., Florida Ave.
 It was once a federal courthouse, a presiding model of justice that stood in the midst of a once-thriving criminal empire.
-Countless of Tampa’s most ruthless criminals faced justice within its walls, but what makes many believe it’s haunted is what the most ruthless of them all did here.

 Curious about what lurks in the shadows of Tampa, Florida, after dark?
-Visit our website today, and come see for yourself by booking a ghost tour with Tampa Terrors.
+Visit our website today, and come see for yourself by booking a Tampa ghost tour with Tampa Terrors.

 Why is the Le Meridien Hotel Haunted?